cultural-impact-of-warfare

 The Curved Scutum

-The early Roman scutum was an oval or rectangular shield, curved to wrap around the body.
-By the 1st century CE, it had become the classic curved rectangle seen on Trajan’s Column and the Arch of Orange.
+The classic rectangular curved scutum is best known from Trajan’s Column and the Arch of Orange.
 These reliefs show legionaries in testudo formation, with the curved shields overlapping to create a near-continuous defensive surface.
-The curvature was important for deflecting blows and for forming the testudo roof—a feature that could only work with shields that could be angled upward.
-Modern experiments have confirmed that the testudo was effective against arrows but vulnerable to heavy stones or crushing attacks, a nuance visible in the Column’s depiction of falling stones landing on Roman shields.
+The curvature was critical for deflecting blows and for forming the testudo roof—a feature that could only work with shields that could be angled upward.
+Modern experiments, such as those conducted by the University of Cambridge, have confirmed that the testudo was effective against arrows but vulnerable to heavy stones or crushing attacks, a nuance visible in the Column’s depiction of falling stones landing on Roman shields.
+The Column also shows the curved shields used as a wall to protect engineers building siege works, reinforcing literary accounts from Caesar and Josephus.

 Shields as Status and Unit Markers

 Roman military art also reveals the use of shields to denote rank and unit identity.
 The scutum of a centurion was often more elaborately decorated with silver or gold appliqué, while legionary shields bore painted motifs such as thunderbolts (Jupiter), wreaths, or legion symbols (e.g., the bull for Legio V).
-In the reliefs of the Arch of Septimius Severus (203 CE), Parthian prisoners are shown with Roman shields stacked as trophies, suggesting the shields themselves were considered valuable spoils.
+In the reliefs of the Arch of Septimius Severus (203 CE) in Rome, Parthian prisoners are shown with Roman shields stacked as trophies, suggesting the shields themselves were considered valuable spoils.
 This visual evidence aligns with literary sources like Vegetius, who notes that legionaries were required to maintain their shield decorations for esprit de corps.
+The Column of Marcus Aurelius (c.
+180 CE) similarly shows legionaries with distinctive shield patterns, though they are less detailed than those on Trajan’s Column due to the different carving style.

 Egyptian and Near Eastern Shield Depictions

-Egyptian and Mesopotamian art also provide extensive evidence of shield use, though often in different contexts—chariot warfare, siege operations, and royal hunts.
+Egyptian and Mesopotamian art provide extensive evidence of shield use, often in contexts different from Greek and Roman art—chariot warfare, siege operations, and royal hunts.
+These cultures emphasized the role of the king as warrior, and shields appear as part of a larger divine protection narrative.

 Egyptian Battle Reliefs